 The criteria should require the controller or processor to make clear where the processing that is subject to evaluation starts and ends, so that the intended audience, including data subjects, understand what exactly is being certified and what that certification means.
 This is referred to as the ‘object of certification’ or ‘target of evaluation’.

 Certification criteria must provide common, specific and practical applications of UK GDPR principles and rules.
 In order to provide adequate assurance, the criteria must provide a standard for best practice in data protection – not merely restate the UK GDPR.

-The criteria should clearly explain how the UK GDPR can be practically applied to the processing operations (target of evaluation), providing examples of technical and organisational measures that they must implement in order to meet the standard.
+Corresponding implementation guidance should provide examples of technical and organisational measures that organisations could implement in order to meet the standard.

 You need to make sure that the criteria relate to and are directed at the processing operations that you intend to be certified.
 Criteria for an information management system may make up part of the scheme but cannot be the sole focus of it, therefore you might include a section that covers information governance requirements.

 To make it easier for the scheme to be assessed, you should consider the layout of your scheme documents from the start.

 The document outlining the criteria must contain, as a minimum, the following sections:

 - Introduction including background and motivation for the scheme, including how the criteria will improve data protection compliance and benefit data subjects.

 - Scope of certification mechanism.

-- Target of evaluation (ToE) – describing how the ToE should be defined.
+- Target of evaluation (ToE) – describing how to define the processing operations to be certified.